Anterior epistaxis is more common than posterior epistaxis.

 Blood work is not indicated in the majority of patients with epistaxis.
 Obtain a complete blood count in patients at risk for thrombocytopenia or anemia.
 Obtain coagulation studies in patients taking the anticoagulant warfarin and in patients with cirrhosis.
 Perform blood typing for patients with severe bleeding who may require transfusion.

 Imaging studies are rarely indicated in the work-up and treatment of epistaxis.
 Angiography with interventional radiology embolization can be utilized in rare cases of refractory posterior bleeding from the sphenopalatine and greater palatine arteries.

-The mainstay of epistaxis evaluation and treatment is identification of the source of the bleed to facilitate ...
+The mainstay of epistaxis evaluation and treatment is ...